UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_rust.md

 It is not clear what the output of this program will be.
-The `push_back` method calls could re-allocate the memory for the vector, invalidating the `first` variable.
+The `push_back` method calls could re-allocate the memory for the vector, invalidating the `first` reference.
 In practice, this will probably print `1`, but it could print `2`, or crash, or do something else entirely.
 This is an example of *undefined behaviour*, and is a common source of bugs in C++ programs.

 In Rust, the borrow checker will prevent this from happening.
-Consider the following Rust code:
+Consider the following equivilent Rust code:

 ```rust
 let mut v = vec![1];